gunnmgirl/clustify-mapbox/README.md

 ## CLUSTIFY MAPBOX

 Cluster you data and customize pins on the map.
+Choose between Mapbox and Leaflet and easily customize your map conponents.

 ## Getting Started